Help us bring the Nostell dolls' house back to life

 Why give to the National Trust?

 As a charity, we rely on the generosity of supporters to look after the irreplaceable treasures in our care.
 Memberships help to pay for some of the work we do.
 But they only go so far.
 Additional donations are crucial to maintaining our collections, from stunning works of silverware to personal keepsakes that bring the past to life.
 Your donation will go towards this project and other vital conservation work to our collections at this special place.
 With your support, we can continue to conserve, protect and provide access to these fascinating pieces of history.
-For ever, for everyone.
+For everyone, for ever.